zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Aisha says, “That may be true,” meaning maybe you’r e right, “but I’ve decided to make you my protégé.”
 “Protégé” (protégé) is a per son who receives support, advice, and guidance from an older, more experience d person, especially as preparation for that person to take over the job of  the older person.
 So someday when I get old – I mean really old, not old like I am now – someday when I get really old I will probably find a young version of me – a young Jeff McQuillan – and I will make him my protégé.
 I will train that person so they can take over as ESL Podcast’s host many years now – many, many year s from now, however.
 Aisha says, “I’m taking you under my wing (Javier). ”  “To take (someone) under your wing” (wing) means to begin to make someone yo ur protégé, to begin to take that person and give them advice, give them su ggestions, give them guidance.
 It’s something that an older person woul d do for a younger person in an organization.

 Aisha’s going to take Javier under her wing, and sh e’s going to groom him as her successor.
-“To groom” (groom) here means to prepar e another person to do a certain job, often your job.
+“To groom” (groom) here means to prepare another person to do a certain job, often your job.
 It’s similar to takin g someone under your wing or making someone your protégé.
 In this case, Aisha i s going to groom Javier as her successor (successor).
 I should mention the wo rd “groom” has a couple of different meanings – very different.
 Take a look a t our Learning Guide for those.
 I don’t want you to use that word in the wrong way,  take a look at the Learning Guide.
 A “successor” is the person who takes over your job, the person who comes after someone else as the person taking that job.

 Javier says, “I don’t know what to say.”
 He’s surp rised.
-He says, “I’m honored, of course,” meaning here sort of I’m flattered or I  feel very good about you telling me this, “but aren’t you going to meet with a lot o f resistance by choosing me instead of someone more senior?”
+He says, “I’m honored, of course,” meaning here sort of I’m flattered or I  feel very good about you telling me this, “but aren’t you going to meet with a lot of resistance by choosing me instead of someone more senior?”
 Javier is asking Aisha if she’s going to meet a lot of resistance, meaning people are going to oppo se her, people are going to be against her decision.
 The reason they would be against her decision is because Javier is not the most senior person in the  company.
 “Senior” (senior) here means to have more experience in the company.
 Usually that means you’re older.
 It doesn’t mean that you are what we call a  “senior citizen,” that would be someone over, say, 65 or 70 years old.
 Here it jus t means someone with more experience at that organization, or in that organiz ation.

 Aisha says, “I might, (I might meet some resistance ) but I have confidence in you.
 With a little time, you’ll come into your own  and you’ll make a fine leader for this organization.”
 The phrase “to come into your own” means to achieve the level of ability or competence in something that yo u are able to succeed at a job or succeed in a certain position.
 “To come into yo ur own” means to mature, to get the necessary experience so that now you are re ady to do this job.